-Perinephric and Ovarian Metastasis from Advanced Urothelial Carcinoma Bladder: Case Report of a Rare Dismal Disease
+Perinephric and Ovarian Metastasis from Advanced Urothelial Carcinoma of the Bladder: A Rare Dismal Disease - A Case Report

 Abstract

-Background: Metastatic urothelial carcinoma bladder at the time of diagnosis is a rare entity with lymph nodes, bones, lung and liver as common metastatic sites.
-Sometimes metastasis can be seen in various atypical sites.
+Background: Metastatic urothelial carcinoma of the bladder is a rarely encountered condition at the time of diagnosis, with lymph nodes, bones, lungs, and liver being the common sites of metastasis.
+However, metastasis can also occur in uncommon locations.

-Conclusion: We present a case of metastatic urothelial carcinoma bladder with metastasis to perinephric region and ovaries with her course of treatment.
+Conclusion: This case report presents a case of metastatic urothelial carcinoma of the bladder with perinephric region and ovarian metastasis, detailing the course of treatment.

 Introduction